d3vnrd/buckshot-roulette/README.md

     - [ ] Need a custom Suggester for player input
     - [ ] Better bound commands executed conditions
     - [ ] Feature: navigate between command history
+    - [ ] Current problems with the `execute` functions is that it violate the single handled principle.
+Itself has to handle a lot of state change which is not efficient at all.
+So I'm thinking to change to use Finite-state machine in combination with Command pattern to decoupled the game state

 - Notes:
     - Currently focus on Single Player vs Game Agent (Dealer) so `sign` function should only allow one Player's name at a time